Man says he was awake, unable to speak or move during surgery - KESQ

 Caswell says there was a towel over his face, and he was unable to speak because he had already received an initial paralyzing agent prior to surgery.

-“He was paralyzed, couldn’t move,” added his attorney Ken Vulystek.
+“He was paralyzed, couldn’t move,” added his attorney Ken Vuylsteke.
 “He was supposed to be given a mask over his face which was done.
 That mask contains what we would call the knockout gas, puts you under.
 That gas was not turned on by the anesthesiologist.
-They forgot,” said Vulystek.
+They forgot,” said Vuylsteke.

-“Not only does his physical records prove the case, but they admit it,” said Vulystek.
+“Not only does his physical records prove the case, but they admit it,” said Vuylsteke.

 The medical notes add, “The patient and his mother were immediately informed regarding the delay initiating the inhaled anesthetic agent until after the start of the surgical procedure.”